 Open Educational Resources (OER) are teaching, learning and research materials in any medium in the public domain or which have been released under an open license that permits their free use and re-purposing by others.

-SBCTC eLearning & Open Education supports and promotes open educational resources policies and initiatives in the community and technical colleges by managing and supporting projects and practices designed to increase access to open resources and eLearning tools for system faculty, staff and students.
+SBCTC Educational Technology & Open Education supports and promotes open educational resources policies and initiatives in the community and technical colleges by managing and supporting projects and practices designed to increase access to open resources and educational technology tools for system faculty, staff and students.

 All digital content created or funded by SBCTC, or produced by grant funds managed by SBCTC, is released under the Creative Commons Attribution license.